Metric Representations of Network Data: Axioms of Projection and Transformation

-\begin{axiom}[Axiom of Projection] Any metric space is a fixed point of a projection map ${\cal P}$, \ie ${\cal P}(M)=M\ \forall\ M\in{\cal M}$. \end{axiom} Given that our goal is to represent networks with more structured metric spaces, if we already have a metric space there is no justification to change it.
-This concept is illustrated in Fig.~\ref{fig:axiom_of_projection}.
+Given that our goal is the design of maps that transform general networks into more structured $q$-metric spaces, if we already have a $q$-metric space there is no justification to change it; see Fig.~\ref{fig:axiom_of_projection}.
+This concept is captured in axiom (A1) where we define $\ccalM_{q}$ as the fixed set of $\ccalP_q$.
+Equivalently, we say that the map $\ccalP_q$ restricted to $\ccalM_{q}$ is the identity map.
+It is immediate that axiom (A1) implies idempotency of $\ccalP_q$, which is a requirement of projection maps, hence, its denomination as Axiom of Projection.

-We also wish to enforce intuitive behavior for transformations of networks.
-Given two networks $G=(V,E,W), G'=(V',E',W')$, an injective map $\phi\colon V\to V'$ is \textit{dissimilarity-reducing} if, for all $(x,x')\in E$, the following properties hold: \begin{mylist} \item[{\it Dissimilarity-reducing:}] $W(x,x')\geq W'(\phi(x),\phi(x'))$, \item[{\it Edge-preserving:}] $(\phi(x),\phi(x'))\in E'$. \end{mylist} Intuitively, dissimilarity-reducing maps reduce the path lengths between nodes in the domain of the map, as shown in Fig.~\ref{fig:dissimilarity_reducing_map}.
-Thus, we expect nodes to be closer together in their metric projection after undergoing a dissimilarity-reducing transformation, which we enforce with the following axiom.
+The second restriction on the space of allowable maps $\ccalP_q$ formalizes our expectations for the behavior of $\ccalP_q$ when confronted with a transformation of the underlying node space $V$, edge space $E$, and edge weights $W$.
+Consider networks $G=(V,E, W)$ and $G'=(V',E', W')$, and denote by $M=\ccalP_q(G) = (V, d)$ and $M'=\ccalP_q(G') = (V', d')$ the corresponding $q$-metric space outputs when applying $\ccalP_q$ to $G$ and $G'$, respectively.
+If we can map all the nodes of the network $G$ into the nodes of the network $G'$ in such a way that no edge weight is increased, then we expect the points in $M'$ to be closer to each other than those in $M$.
+In order to formalize this notion, we introduce the following concept: given two networks $G=(V, E, W)$ and $G'=(V', E', W')$, the \emph{injective} map $\phi : V \to V'$ is called \emph{dissimilarity-reducing} map if it holds that $(\phi(x),\phi(x')) \in E'$ and $W(x,x') \geq W(\phi(x),\phi(x'))$ for all $(x, x') \in E$; see Fig.~\ref{fig:dissimilarity_reducing_map}.
+A dissimilarity-reducing map matches every edge in $G$ with an edge in $G'$ of less or equal weight.

+Intuitively, if we look at any path $P_{xx'}$ between nodes $x$ and $x'$ in $G$, the existence of the dissimilarity-reducing map $\phi$ ensures that there is an associated path $P_{\phi(x)\phi(x')}$ in $G'$ between the nodes $\phi(x)$ and $\phi(x')$ such that the weight of every link in this second path is not greater than the corresponding links in the first one.
+On top of this, there might exist additional paths between $\phi(x)$ and $\phi(x')$ in $G'$ that are not the image under $\phi$ of any path between $x$ and $x'$ in $G$.
+Thus, it is expected for nodes $\phi(x)$ and $\phi(x')$ to be closer to each other in the output $q$-metric spaces.

+The Axiom of Transformation that we introduce next is a formal statement of the intuition described above: